Haulric/binaryTreeList.js/README.md

 binaryTreeList.js
 =================

-Standalone list class based on the Binary Search Tree pattern to allow quick and easy sorting of huge lists.
+Standalone class based on the Binary Search Tree pattern.
+Allow to create, sort and paginate huge list with a minimal cost.

-This class doesn't require or prevent the use of any library.
+This class intend to be as portable as possible and doesn't require any external library.

 USAGE
 =====